“You can’t stop the waves, but you can learn to surf.”

 At Bright Days, instead of attempting to control or eliminate perceived obstacles, we focus on strengthening positive human qualities.
 By doing this, children learn these critical techniques for meeting and navigating intense emotions.
 Mindfulness also cultivates positive states of mind like gratitude, kindness, joy and compassion.
 Additionally, it plays a role in effective communication and interaction, increasing social emotional skills.

-In addition to daily mindfulness exercises with the children at all of our child care homes, mindfulness is incorporated and encouraged during all activities throughout the day.
+In addition to daily mindfulness exercises with the children at our centre, mindfulness is incorporated and encouraged during all activities throughout the day.
 Our goal is to ensure that the benefits and skills learned by the children become second nature to them.

 WHAT IS MINDFULNESS?
 Simply put, mindfulness means maintaining a moment-by-moment awareness of our thoughts, emotions, bodily sensations, and surrounding environment.
 It has numerous research-backed benefits including the following: